Fabián Dobles: Literary production and recognition

 Dobles published eighteen books, including eight novels, seven collections of short stories, and three volumes of poetry.
 For his literary work, he was awarded the Magón National Prize for Culture by the Costa Rican government, the nation's highest award for cultural work, in 1968.
 Some of the short stories in the collection Historias de Tata Mundo ("Tales of Daddy World") were anthologized by UNESCO and translated into several languages.
 The press of the University of Costa Rica and the press of the National University of Costa Rica jointly published his collected works in five volumes in 1993.
 In 1994 he was elected as member of the Costa Rican Academy of Language.

 With some exceptions (including his last novel, Los años, pequeños días, which is essentially autobiographical), Dobles's literary work is mainly concerned with the struggle for subsistence of simple peasants in rural Costa Rica, or else, notably in Ese que llaman pueblo ("The So-Called People"), with the plight of the urban proletariat.
 Most of this work may be classified as belonging to social realism, and Dobles himself regarded his literary output as integral to his political militancy.
 The novel En el San Juan hay tiburón ("There are sharks in the San Juan River", published in 1967), dealt with the armed struggle of the Sandinista National Liberation Front against the Somoza dictatorship in Nicaragua.

 According to Prof. Edward Waters Hood, a specialist in Latin American literature at Northern Arizona University, Dobles was "one of Central America's best known novelists", whose novels reflected a concern with "the conflict between tradition and change, and the search for an individual and national identity."

 Death

 Fabián Dobles died in his home in San Isidro de Heredia, at the age of 79.
-He was survived his wife Cecilia Trejos, whom he had married in 1942, and by the couple's five daughters.
+He lived with his wife Cecilia Trejos, whom he had married in 1942, and by the couple's five daughters.